 Originally posted on the Debug My Resume Blog

 If you want more advice like this, head on over to Debug My Resume for in-depth feedback and advice, personalized for your specific resume.
-Or, subscribe to our mailing list to get premier access to the latest resume tips.
+You can also subscribe to our mailing list to get premier access to the latest resume tips.